featureflow/featureflow-dotnet-client/README.md

 ```
 ### Setting feature failover values

-The feature failover value is used if the feature is not found in the fatures cache for any reason.
+The feature failover value is used if the feature is not found in the features cache for any reason.
 The default value is 'off'.
 You may define your features in code and specify a failover value.
 ```
 var client = new FeatureflowClient("srv-env-YOUR_KEY", new List<Feature>